DataDog/datadog-static-analyzer-github-action/README.md

           enable_performance_statistics: false
 ```

-You **must** set your Datadog API and application keys as secrets in your GitHub repository.
+You **must** set your Datadog API and application keys as secrets in GitHub, whether at the Organization level or the Repository level.
 For more information, see [API and Application Keys][1].

 ## Inputs